Deformable image registration with deep network priors: a study on longitudinal PET images: Introduction

-In summary, the contributions of this paper are i) the proposition of a novel registration method regularized by architecture \texttt{MIRRBA}, ii) an extensive comparative study of the effects of different network components on the deformation field, and iii) a solution to register whole body PET images both globally and locally without any prior registration to facilitate the simultaneous monitoring of multiple lesions.
+The contributions of this paper are i) the proposition of a novel registration method regularized by architecture MIRRBA, ii) an extensive comparative study of the effects of different network components on the deformation field, and iii) a solution to register whole body PET images both at a global and local level without the need for prior registration to facilitate the simultaneous monitoring of multiple lesions.